RSI is one of the most popular Technical Indicators in the market. Here is How Trading Pros Use the Relative Strength Index

-In this article, we will look at what RSI is and how you can use it in the market.
+In this article, we will look at what RSI is and how to use like a pro this amazing and flexible Technical Indicator.

 What is the Relative Strength Index (RSI) indicator?